Implementing product thinking for satellite imagery datasets

 Cross-Team Governance & Escalation Paths

-Cross-Team Governance Workflows require automated routing of validation failures to the appropriate ownership tier.
-The following escalation matrix standardizes incident response:
+Automated routing of validation failures to the appropriate ownership tier ensures consistent incident response:

 | Severity | Trigger Pattern | Automated Action | Escalation Path |